 MAYA DEVI TEMPLE - Haridwar

-The Maya Devi Temple holds great religious importance for the follower of Hindu religion.
+The Maya Devi Temple holds great religious importance for the follower of the Hindu religion.
 It is said that a vital part of Goddess Sati had fallen at this place during the process of divine dismemberment.
 The temple is also regarded as one of the Siddhapethas dedicated to the Adhisthatri Devi of Haridwar.

 BAZAARS - Haridwar